 There are also expenses when it comes to creating a blog.
 The initial costs and maintenance of your domain and website hosting are just one of them.
 The first year we basically broke even (spent about $100; made about $100) however, the end of the second year was when things really started to take off!

 Surprise!
 You never know who is watching you!
 In the blogging world, exposure is key and with that can come some pretty great benefits.
-Oftentimes, one thing leads into another.
+Oftentimes, one thing leads to another.

 Through the past few years, we have been thrilled and honored to have our Babybel Bunnies featured in the March 27th – April 1st., 2015 edition of Woman’s World.
 We also are honored to have our Frozen Butter Pecan Pumpkin Pie featured in the November 2015 edition of Bella Magazine.